Nepal moves to protect children from traffickers after quake

 Reports of suspected trafficking since the quakes have so far been limited, considering the scale of destruction and Nepal’s long-running struggle to reign in human traffickers operating in its borders.

-Thousands of Nepali children and women are trafficked into India every year to work in brothels and as child labourers, activists say.
+Thousands of Nepali children and women are trafficked into India every year to work in brothels and as child laborers, activists say.

 But child rights activists warn the situation may worsen as traffickers target newly vulnerable children and families.